renatattavares/upscaling_techniques/README.md

 # upscaling_techniques
-Development of different upscaling techniques using IMPRESS
+Development of different upscaling techniques using IMPRESS (Intuitive Multilevel Preprocessor for Smart Simulation)